etewiah/property_web_builder/README.md

 ```

+Also, be sure to use Postgres as your database (by having the "pg" gem and Postgres installed locally
 And then execute:
 ```bash
 $ bundle
 ```

-After fixing the above, add the following to your routes.rb file:
+Mount the PropertyWebBuilder by adding the following to your routes.rb file:
 ```ruby
 mount Pwb::Engine => '/'
 ```